 SEP is an enduring process designed to help the Army move at “the Speed of Industry.”
-SEP funds multiple initiatives, approved semi-annually at the Council of Colonels in September/October and February/March:
+SEP funds multiple initiatives, approved semi-annually at the Council of Colonels in September and March:

 - 25 initiatives in FY12

 SEP solicits suggestions from individual Soldiers, field commanders, commercial manufacturers, capability and materiel developers.
-Ideal submissions are government-off-the-shelf (GOTS), commercial-off-the-shelf (COTS), or non-developmental items (NDI).
+Ideal submissions are government-off-the-shelf (GOTS), commercial-off-the-shelf (COTS), or non-developmental items (NDI), that:

 - Improve Soldiers ability to execute their combat mission